muchfahmiarif/jwt-auth/README.md

 7. Sequelize
 8. Cookie-parser

 After that we create file `index.js` and import express js.
-Install nodemon for folder backend and add script in `package.json` with `nodemon index.js`
+Install nodemon for folder backend and add script in `package.json` with `nodemon index.js`.
+You need for create database in MySQL.